 Pour any remaining stain in the container back into your stain can.
-Fill the container with warm, soapy water if using water-based stain.
+Fill the container with warm, soapy water if using a water-based stain*.
 Spray the soapy water into a bucket and discard.

 *Note: Use paint thinner or the manufacturer’s recommended cleaning liquid to clean up instead of soap and water if using an oil based stain.

 Take apart the sprayer pieces, including unscrewing the front nozzle.
 Wash all the parts in warm, soapy water.
 There is a little brush included to help get into all the crevices.

 Clean the sealing ring around the top part of the sprayer as well.
 Allow all the parts to dry thoroughly and reassemble.
 The paint sprayer will be ready to go for the next time.